Sarah (1797 ship)

 Sarah was launched at Liverpool in 1797.
-She then made six voyages as a slave ship in the triangular trade carrying enslaved people from West Africa to the West Indies.
+She then made six voyages as a Liverpool-based slave ship in the triangular trade carrying enslaved people from West Africa to the West Indies.
 A French privateer captured Sarah in 1804 in a single-ship action on her seventh voyage after Sarah had gathered her slaves but before she could deliver them to the West Indies.

 Career

 Sarah entered Lloyd's Register in 1797 with T. Reeves, master, Dickson, owner, and trade Liverpool–Africa.

-Dolben's Act in 1788 imposed a limit on how many slaves a vessel could carry without penalty.
-At a burthen of 386 tons, the limit for Sarah was 524 slaves.
+The Slave Trade Act 1788 (Dolben's Act) was the first British legislation passed to regulate the shipping of enslaved people.
+The Act limited the number of enslaved people that British slave ships could transport without penalty, the cap being based on the ships' tons burthen.
+At a burthen of 386 tons, the limit for Sarah was 524 captives.

-1st slave voyage (1797–1798): Captain Thomas Rives acquired a letter of marque on 17 July 1797.
+1st enslaving voyage (1797–1798): Captain Thomas Rives acquired a letter of marque on 17 July 1797.
 Captain Rives sailed from Liverpool on 9 August and started gathering slaves at Bonny on 4 October.
 Sarah sailed from Africa 21 November, and arrived at Montego Bay on 22 January 1798.
-She had embarked 520 slaves and she landed 510, for a mortality rate of 2%.
+She had embarked 520 captives and she landed 510, for a mortality rate of 2%.
 She left Jamaica on 6 March and arrived back at Liverpool on 24 April.
 She had left with 55 crewmen, three of whom died on the voyage.

+One of the provisions of Dolben's Act was bonuses for the master (£100) and surgeon (£50) if the mortality among the captives was under 2%; a mortality rate of under 3% resulted in a bonus of half that.
+Dolben's Act apparently resulted in some reduction in the numbers of captives carried per vessel, and possibly in mortality, though the evidence is ambiguous.

-2nd slave voyage (1798–1799): Captain Rives sailed from Liverpool on 8 September 1799.
-Sarah arrived at Falmouth, Jamaica, on 26 February 1799, where she landed 511 slaves.
+2nd enslaving voyage (1798–1799): Captain Rives sailed from Liverpool on 8 September 1799.
+Sarah arrived at Falmouth, Jamaica, on 26 February 1799, where she landed 511 captives.
 She left on 1 May, and arrived back at Liverpool on 29 July.
 She had left with 62 crew men and she suffered five crew deaths on the voyage.

 Captain John Bralsford acquired a letter of marque on 20 September 1799.
+New regulations in 1799 on the slave trade further reduced the number of captives a vessel was allowed to carry, this time based on square footage below decks allocated to each captive.

-3rd slave voyage (1799–1800): Captain John Brelsford (or Brailsford) sailed from Liverpool on 11 October 1799.
-Sarah gathered her slaves at Bonny and arrived at Kingston, Jamaica, on 21 March 1800 and landed 315 slaves there.
+3rd enslaving voyage (1799–1800): Captain John Brelsford (or Brailsford) sailed from Liverpool on 11 October 1799.
+Sarah acquired captives at Bonny and arrived at Kingston, Jamaica, on 21 March 1800 with 315 captives.
 She sailed from Kingston on 25 April and arrived back at Liverpool 25 June.
 She had left Liverpool with 55 crew members and she suffered eight crew deaths on the voyage.